Updated email metrics

 The top section shows the total number of emails sent, their combined open and click statistics, and their deliverability metrics.

-Take into consideration that Trend Reporting calculates the revenue for send dates and not for the date the actual activity happened generating the revenue.
+- Take into consideration that Trend Reporting calculates the revenue for send dates and not for the date the activity generating the revenue happened, as opposed to Revenue Analytics which calculates revenue for the actual date of the purchase.

 Below this you can select the individual metrics for all delivered emails, and also view the bounces.
 Hover your mouse cursor over the graph to see the exact figures for that day.